seekrcentral/seekrflow/docs/tutorials.rst

 as the *name* of the project, the type of *workflow* being employed, as well as physical parameters or simulation settings, like *temperature*, *nonbonded cutoff*, etc.

-In this tutorial, we will be using seekrflow to parametrize a system for which only the structure is known.
-Therefore, the *parametrizer* section of the configuration file has been filled out.
+In this tutorial, we will be using seekrflow to parameterize a system for which only the structure is known.
+Therefore, the *parameterizer* section of the configuration file has been filled out.
 We also have some settings for outside programs like *pdb2pqr* and *PDBFixer* which are used for configuration.